Man’s Refusal To Puppy-Sit For His Girlfriend Sparks Breakup

 OP’s girlfriend regularly spends almost a week with him at his place.
 Her MIL got a puppy on a whim and is now stressed out by it.

 The refusal to puppy-sit highlights deeper dynamics in the relationship, often linked to attachment styles.
-According to Dr. Amir Levine, a psychiatrist and author, understanding one's attachment style can clarify how individuals respond to requests and emotional needs in relationships.
+Understanding one's attachment style can clarify how individuals respond to requests and emotional needs in relationships.

 In this case, the girlfriend’s reaction points to a need for consideration and emotional support, which she may perceive as lacking.
 Research supports that individuals with secure attachment styles tend to communicate needs effectively, while those with anxious or avoidant styles may struggle, leading to conflict.